-G. Miller: "One thing you realize if you get into debates about polyamory versus monogamy... culture apparently is also downstream from the mating system.
-So if you really wanna get people riled up you challenge the mating system that actually dominates relations between sexes but also family structure and has knock-on effects of everything from the design of
+24 G. Miller: "One thing you realize if you get into debates about polyamory versus monogamy... culture apparently is also downstream from the mating system.
+So if you really wanna get people riled up you challenge

-Across the evening sky, all the birds are leaving /But how can they know it's time for them to go?
+Across the evening sky, all the birds are leaving / But how can they know it's time for them to go?